sissis02/budget-planner-front/README.md

 ## Environment Variables

 To run this project, you will need to :
-- install and run the project budget-planner-api
+- install and run the project [Budget Planner Api](https://github.com/sissis02/budget-planner-api)
 - create a .env file and add the following environment variables to your .env file

 `VITE_REACT_APP_API_URL`=http://localhost:30100/api